INSIDE: Considering planning a sabbatical? It just might be the best decision you’ve ever made. Find out why it was for me and how to plan yours.

 Keep your options open.
 Two immediate decisions you’ll face are: Should I quit my job or negotiate a leave of absence?
 Should I sell my home or rent it?
 These are very personal decisions.
 If I had to put my stake in the ground though, I’d recommend that you create a situation where you are as free as possible during your sabbatical.
 During your time off, especially if you are traveling, you are going to encounter so many different new ways of life and perspectives.
 If you’re not obligated to return to your old life, you now have a chance to apply your learnings toward designing a new life that really fits you.

 Overcome fear with practical planning.
 If you’re ever tempted to give up and say “I can’t do this,” ask yourself if you’ve really explored all the possibilities before you.
-If fear is keeping you from acting, find some practical steps to mitigate risk and provide a safety net.
+If fear is keeping you from planning a sabbatical, find some practical steps to mitigate risk and provide a safety net.

 Enlist outside help.
 There are steps we are called to take in life that are vitally important – and also super tough.
 Reach out for help if you are stalling.
 I was terrified of quitting my job even though I knew it was a step I needed to take.
 I enlisted professional help so I followed through.
 (A coach is awesome for this!)